h3nnn4n/property-based-tests-on-vectors/Readme.md

 To make things even more fun I am going to experiment with several implementations of the 2D vector lib.

+## How to run

+This repository uses [pipenv](https://pipenv.readthedocs.io).
+Just run `pipenv install` on the root of this repository and everything will be setup.
+Then `pipenv shell` and `pytest` on the `src` folder.
+You can also run it the old school style (install the packages globaly).

 ## What I learned

 1. Float arithmetic with fixed number of bits is weird.